Ayan Kumar Bhunia

 capabilities.

-In this paper, we argue that semantic information offers a complimentary role in addition to
+In this paper, we argue that semantic information offers a complimentary role in addition

 visual only.
-More specifically, we additionally utilize semantic information by proposing a
+More specifically, we additionally utilize semantic information by proposing

 multi-stage multi-scale attentional decoder that performs joint visual-semantic reasoning.